alesordo/alesordo.github.io/_posts/2023-08-05-how-to-configure-remark42-for-comments.md

 **Note:** testing on localhost worked, but I couldn't add comments.
 Make sure you test everything online.

 And that's all!
 After around 3 days of research the comments are up and running, as you can see below.
-Thank you for reading and... leave a comment :blink:
+Thank you for reading and... leave a comment :wink: